ckmahoney/druidic-synthesis/content/posts/arf.md

 An *important observation* is that none of the note events extend beyond the duration.
 This is *contrary* to the popular concept of "release" in traditional ADSR.

-With druid synthesis, you are guaranteed that the body of the sound is rendered for the exact duration requested.
+With druidic synthesis, you are guaranteed that the body of sound rendered will produce a sample for the exact duration requested.
+The tail end of the waveform may include either silence or a fading signal.

 ## Combination Parameters VEP {#combination-parameters}